vungocbinh2009/bookworm-adventure-helper/README.md

 # bookworm-adventure-helper
-Easier way to play bookworm adventures
+Easier way to play bookworm adventures.

 Dependencies: Typer, PyDictionary, translate.

 # How to use: